HEALNet: Multimodal Fusion for Heterogeneous Biomedical Data: Experiments

-\textbf{Baselines.} In all experiments, we compare HEALNet state-of-the-art uni- and multi-modal models that utilise different fusion strategies: \begin{itemize} \item \textbf{Porpoise} (Late Fusion): Uses a late fusion gating method to combine the latent representations $h_m$ learned from a self-normalising network (SNN) on the omic features and an attention-based multiple-instance learning network (AMIL).
-Achieves the highest performance of late fusion models for pathology we came across \cite{chen_Pancancer_2022}. \item \textbf{MCAT} (Intermediate Fusion): The Multi-modal Co-Attention Transformer (MCAT) uses two encoders as $f_m$ -- a ``genomic-guided'' co-attention followed by a set-based MIL Transformer.
-The resulting embeddings $h_m$ are then concatenated and passed into a simple classifier \cite{chen_Multimodal_2021mcat}. \item \textbf{Early Fusion}: For our early fusion baseline, we concatenate the whole slide image and omic input features into a single flattened tensor and pass it into HEALNet as a single modality. \item \textbf{WSI/Omic Only}: For each of our multi-modal baselines, we re-ran the uni-modal baselines reported in the respective papers as well as trained HEALNet on a single modality and report the best uni-modal model out of the set.
-The full results of all uni-modal baselines can be found in Appendix~\ref{appendix:full_results}. \end{itemize}
+\textbf{Baselines.} In all experiments, we compare HEALNet to state-of-the-art uni- and multimodal approaches that utilise different fusion strategies.
+This includes Porpoise~\citep{chen_Pancancer_2022}, which uses a \textit{late fusion} gating method to combine the latent representations learned from a self-normalising network (SNN) on the omic modality and an attention-based multiple-instance learning network (AMIL)~\citep{chen_Pancancer_2022}.
+In terms of \textit{intermediate fusion}, we include MCAT~\citep{chen_Multimodal_2021mcat} and MOTCAT~\citep{MOTCAT_iccv}, which leverage co-attention between latent representations resulting from modal-specific encoders.
+Furthermore, we compare to MultiModN~\citep{swamy2023multimodn}, a \textit{sequential fusion approach} for multi-task learning with a pre-defined set of encoders.
+We also include the Perceiver model~\citep{jaegle_Perceiver_2021}, which has shown strong performance on various unimodal tasks through its iterative attention mechanism.
+Following the original implementation, we benchmark its multimodal integration capabilities using \textit{early fusion} via concatenation.
+Finally, for each of our multimodal baselines, we trained unimodal variants as reported in the task-specific papers~\citep{chen_Pancancer_2022, chen_Multimodal_2021mcat}, as well as unimodal models trained with HEALNet using a single modality.
+We report the best unimodal model out of the set.
+The full results of all unimodal baselines can be found in Appendix~\ref{appendix:full_results}.